taz030485/BeatSaberTweaks/README.md

 - Moveable energy bar
 - Change volume of note hits and misses
 - Change volume of menu background music
-- Move Score (Same as Rolo's Score Mover plugin)
+- Move Score
-- Toggle third person camera (If CameraPlus is installed)
 - No Arrows (Party)
 - One Color (Party)
 - Remove Bombs (Party)
-- X: Override Note Speed (Party) (The speed the note move towards you)
+- Override Note Speed (Party) (The speed the note move towards you)
 - While on the Main menu screen hold both triggers for 5 seconds ;)

 (Features marked 'Party' will work in Party Mode only as to not mess with online leaderboards)

-# **Requires BeatSaberUI plugin**

 **Known Issues:**
-Features marked with an X broke with the new updated and will be fixed later
 Vibration is disabled when One Color is turned on, since one controller will vibrate when the other hits notes

 # Usage